-The data model also provides a specialized ActivityConfiguration package to directly attach configuration information to an activity.
-This package is composed of a WasConfiguredBy relation connecting Parameter and ConfigFile classes with the Activity class (see 2.7.1).
+The data model also provides a specialized Activity Configuration package to directly attach configuration information to an activity.
+This package is composed of a WasConfiguredBy relation connected with Parameter and ConfigFile classes (see 2.7.1).
 With this solution the configuration information is independent from the entities, and seen as part of the activity.